-Most breeders set up a stud house, which is a large enough to accommodate the stud, with separate quarters for visiting queens.
+Most breeders set up a stud house, which is large enough to accommodate the stud, with separate quarters for visiting queens.
 The stud house must be secure, well ventilated, protected from the elements, easy to clean and large enough for the cat to exercise as well as house his litter tray and a comfortable bed.

 A stud cat is not recommended unless there are enough female cats for him to service.

-New breeders are better to start out small and slow with one or two kittens and use the services of an outside stud.
+New breeders are better to start small and slow with one or two kittens and use the services of an outside stud.
 This avoids the necessity of separate housing for an entire male cat.

 Depending on the breed, stud fees can range from several hundred to several thousand dollars.